 Ama Dablam is one of the most beautiful mountains in my opinion.
 It is located in Khumbu valley.
 When you are going to Everest BC, after Namche Bazar will see this gorgeous mount in the right hand.
 Ama in Nepali means mother and Dablam means necklace and AmaDablam or mother’s necklace is referred to special shape of this mount: 2 long ridges as open arms of mother and a hanging glacier as a necklace.

 The first accent of AmaDablam was in 1961 by a team lead by Sir Edmund Hillary, who at first was told that this mountain is unclimbable!

-When I saw AmaDablam’s picture, it became my dream to climb it someday and in autumn 2011 I tried to reach my dream.
+When I saw AmaDablam’s picture, it became my dream to climb it someday and in autumn 2011, I tried to follow my dream.

-I was in good physically condition and my Sherpa too, so we didn’t need acclimatization or staying in C2 one day more.
+I was in good physically condition and my Sherpa also, so we didn’t need acclimatization or staying in C2 one day more.

 View from top of AmaDablam is excellent: Everest, Lhotse, Noptse, Pumori, Island peak and many other nice peaks.

-Climbing AmaDablam needs a collection of rock climbing, Ice climbing and mountaineering and braveness especially on Yellow tower under camp 2, where is a 90 degree wall.
+Climbing AmaDablam needs a collection of experiences in rock climbing, Ice climbing and mountaineering and braveness especially on Yellow tower under camp 2, where is a 90 degree wall.

 It was one of the best in my expeditions and my 3rd record:

 The First Iranian woman on top of AmaDablam, hope come back there someday again.